Software-Improvement-Group/sigridci/docs/reference/aq-json-export-format.md

 1. Only available for system elements of type `OBSERVATION`.
 2. Only available for system elements of type `FILE`.
 3. Only available for system elements of type `GROUPING`.
+4. For components, the `shortName` field is intended to be used as the display name.

 ## System element types